Abu Dhabi tenancy law and tenancy rights

 - Receive a date for the first case session

-Documents required: Original RDSC application, Original Petition with 2 copies, Copy of Tenancy Contract, Passport Copy, Trade License (in case of a business party), and Original Power of Attorney (in case the principal is acting on behalf of another party)
+- Original Power of Attorney (in case the principal is acting on behalf of another party)

 Fees: 4% Annual Rent (max.
-AED 10,000), Local Newspaper Advertisement Cost (if the defendant fails to show up), Other Fees (expert consultation, the fee for rent deposit with RDSC, etc.)
+AED 10,000), local newspaper advertisement cost (if the defendant fails to show up), other fees (expert consultation, the fee for rent deposit with RDSC, etc.)

 Key Takeaways